-Image of a maintained boat docked on a lake.
+Image of a boat docked on a lake, pre-season boat maintenance concept.

 1. Inspect your boat’s hull and bilge for cracks or leaks.
 If any part of the surface is cracked or is leaking it could cause your boat to start flooding.

-2. Check the status and working condition of your boat’s outdrive, which includes the shafts, the propeller, and the nuts & pins.
+2. Check the status and working condition of your boat’s outdrive, which includes the shafts, the propeller, and the nuts and pins.

-3. Check fuelling, electric and cooling systems for proper operation.
+3. Check fueling, electric, and cooling systems for proper operation.
 If you chose to flush out your cooling system as part of your end of season routine you’ll want to refill it.
 If you skipped this step, now is the time to flush and drain out the cooling system and replace the antifreeze.

 4. Replace any worn or broken lines or hoses immediately.